Unlock Inventory Efficiency With Barcode-Based Warehouse Management System

 Barcode based inventory management system uses barcodes to track and manage inventory.
 A barcode is a digital code that can be read by computers and contains details about the product it is attached to.
 When scanned, the barcode is decoded, and its information is retrieved, allowing accurate barcoding for inventory management and tracking.

-What Information Can a Barcode Contain?
+What Information Can a Barcode Contan?

 A barcode can contain various types of information, such as product information, serial numbers, lot numbers, and location information.
 With the right software and hardware, barcodes can be used to track inventory in real-time, providing valuable insights into inventory levels, product movement, and more.